barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/13_poisson_plot.png)

 Following in the footsteps of Gelman et al., the chart above shows the number of times a stop was initiated against a member of a racial group per reported crimes committed by a member of that racial group for any neighborhood proportion of black residents.
-Based on the rates of crime and stop and frisk in actual DC neighborhoods, the model estimates that in a hypothetical neighborhood comprised of 25% black residents, a white resident would be stopped 0.07 times for every reported crime committed by a white person while a black resident would be stopped 0.27 times for every reported crime committed by a black resident.
+Based on the rates of reported crime and stop and frisk in actual DC neighborhoods, the model estimates that in a hypothetical neighborhood comprised of 25% black residents, a white resident would be stopped 0.07 times for every reported crime committed by a white person while a black resident would be stopped 0.27 times for every reported crime committed by a black resident.
 In other words, a black resident would be stopped 3.9 times as often per reported crime committed by a black resident then a white resident would be stopped per reported crime committed by a white resident.

 Imagine computing this comparison for every possible neighborhood composition.
 Across all these neighborhoods, a black resident would be stopped on average 3.91 times as often as a white resident per crime committed.
 Analogously, a Hispanic/Latino resident is stopped an average of 4.1 times more often then a white resident per crime committed.
 These values, 3.91 and 4.1, are the exponentials of the regression coefficients for "Race: Black" and "Race: Hispanic/Latino" shown in the table above.

 So far, this analysis has largely focused on stops of black residents—the vast majority of stops were of black residents, stops were significantly more common in predominantly black neighborhoods, and DC is a historically chocolate city.
 However, it is striking that this model estimates a similarly high stop/crime ratio for Hispanic/Latino residents as black residents.
 Looking closer at the data, the high rate seen for Hispanic/Latino residents in this model can be explained by their comparatively low reported crime rate as a racial group relative to their rate of stop and frisks.

-While the previous models illustrated that stop and frisk is generally concentrated in neighborhoods with higher proportions of black residents, this model shows that the ratio of stop and frisk to crime is <i>higher</i> in whiter neighborhoods among black and Hispanic/Latino residents because of a lower rate coupled with a relatively higher number of stop and frisks.
+While the previous models illustrated that stop and frisk is generally concentrated in neighborhoods with higher proportions of black residents, this model shows that the ratio of stop and frisk to reported crime is <i>higher</i> in whiter neighborhoods among black and Hispanic/Latino residents because of a lower reported crime rate coupled with a relatively higher number of stop and frisks.

 Conclusion
 --------------

 The availability of stop and frisk data in DC provides a unique and thought-provoking opportunity to examine how different areas of the city experience policing.
 This research found, consistent with other research, racial inequity and disproportionality in who was stopped and frisked in DC.

-This finding is not surprising; likely the first thing that any casual observer of this data would notice is that over 80% of the MPD's 33,000 forcible stops involved black residents.
+This finding is not surprising; likely the first thing that any casual observer of this data would notice is that over 80% of the MPD's 28,000 forcible stops involved black residents.
 It's also notable that nearly 1 in 5 of the black residents stopped were juveniles and 9 in 10 were male.
-Beyond these descriptive statistics, modeling indicated that more residents were stopped in predominantly black neighborhoods when controlling for crime, but the number of stops per crime is highest in neighborhoods with the lowest proportion of black residents.
-On average, the ratio between stops and crimes was nearly four times higher for black and Hispanic/Latino residents then for white residents.
+Beyond these descriptive statistics, modeling indicated that more residents were stopped in predominantly black neighborhoods when controlling for reported crime, but the number of stops per reported crime is highest in neighborhoods with the lowest proportion of black residents.
+On average, the ratio between stops and reported crimes was nearly four times higher for black and Hispanic/Latino residents then for white residents.

 This is not a practice that's waning, [like the NYPD's stop and frisk program](https://www.nyclu.org/en/stop-and-frisk-data), or even one that is static.
 Rather, the MPD has steadily increased the frequency of these stops, particularly in mixed race neighborhoods, while failing to comply with a law requiring them to collect and release data about, among other things, the legal basis for the stops.

 If you want to see the NEAR Act fully implemented or want to learn more about the MPD's usage of forcible stops, consider supporting [Black Lives Matter DC](http://www.blacklivesmatterdmv.org/), [Stop Police Terror Project DC](https://www.sptdc.com/), and [the American Civil Liberties Union of the District of Columbia](https://www.acludc.org/en) in their legal fight to deepen the available MPD stop and frisk data.

+*All of the code used for this project can be found [here](https://github.com/GWarrenn/dc_data/tree/drafts/03_stop_frisk) and [here](https://github.com/mahkah/dc_stop_and_frisk).*

-Notes & Thanks
+Thanks
 --------------

-All of the code used for this project can be found [here](https://github.com/GWarrenn/dc_data/tree/drafts/03_stop_frisk) and [here](https://github.com/mahkah/dc_stop_and_frisk).
-All of the geographical data can be accessed through the [DC OpenData Portal](http://opendata.dc.gov/).
+Thank you to Mika Weinstein, Caroline Chen, Nicole McAllister, Nick Beaudoin, and David Margolis for providing critical insights and perspectives that helped shape and hone this research.

-Thank you to the DC Office of the Chief Technology Officer and the DC Metropolitan Police Department for making the [stop and frisk data](https://mpdc.dc.gov/publication/stop-and-frisk-data-and-explanatory-notes) used in this analysis readily available and accessible.
+Thank you also to the DC Metropolitan Police Department for making the [stop and frisk data](https://mpdc.dc.gov/publication/stop-and-frisk-data-and-explanatory-notes) used in this analysis readily available and accessible.
 We hope that you find the resources and labor necessary to collect and release the remaining data fields required by law.

-Finally, thank you to Mika Weinstein, Caroline Chen, and Nicole McAllister for providing critical insights and perspectives that helped shape and hone this research.
+Thank you also to the DC Office of the Chief Technology Officer for making all of the geographical data used here accessible through the [DC OpenData Portal](http://opendata.dc.gov/).

 <a name="appendix"></a>
 Appendix: Forcible vs. Non-Forcible Incidents
 --------------
 As previously mentioned, we decided to only look at stop and frisk incidents, classified as forcible encounters, for the analysis.
 However,

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/race_contact.png)